paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 # Structural reliability models and equations

-The present section provides limit state functions and guidance for the modelling of several {term}`FAILURE MECHANISM`s that are of relevance for mechanical {term}`RELIABILITY PREDICTION`.
+The present section provides limit state functions and guidance for the modelling of several {term}`failure mechanisms <Failure mechanism>` that are of relevance for mechanical {term}`reliability prediction <Reliability prediction>`.
 The content of this Section is largely based on Error: Reference source not found, where some aspects are discussed in more detail.

 ```{admonition} Todo
 :class: todo
 Miss ref just above
 ```

-An overview on the {term}`FAILURE MECHANISM`s covered by the different subsections is found in Table   4 -10.
-The limit state functions provided in each dedicated subsection are generally applicable with the “full” {term}`STRUCTURAL RELIABILITY METHOD` described in Section 4.6.1 and in Chapter 6 (Part II).
-Simplified models in the sense of Section 4.6.2, with analytic solutions for the probability of failure calculations, are provided for some {term}`FAILURE MECHANISM`s. {term}`FAILURE MECHANISM`s that can be modelled with the aid of simple stress strength methods (as discussed in Section 4.6.3) are also mentioned in Table   4 -10, but will not discussed any further in the present section.
+An overview on the {term}`failure mechanisms <Failure mechanism>` covered by the different subsections is found in Table   4 -10.
+The limit state functions provided in each dedicated subsection are generally applicable with the “full” {term}`structural reliability method <Structural reliability method>` described in Section 4.6.1 and in Chapter 6 (Part II).
+Simplified models in the sense of Section 4.6.2, with analytic solutions for the probability of failure calculations, are provided for some {term}`failure mechanisms <Failure mechanism>`. {term}`Failure mechanisms <Failure mechanism>` that can be modelled with the aid of simple stress strength methods (as discussed in Section 4.6.3) are also mentioned in Table   4 -10, but will not discussed any further in the present section.

 (meca_table4_10)=
 ```{list-table} Overview on failure mechanisms covered in Section 10.7